webqit/quantum-js/README.md

 Also, update sequence is always ordered and *linear*!
 Reflection will always happen in the same top-down sequence of "control flow" in imperative programs, ensuring familiar and predictable runtime behaviour.

-This simply translates to eliminating the difficult-to-grok update storms in non-linear update models - as would be the case below if an update on line 6 moved control up the scope to trigger statements 5 and 3!
+This simply translates to eliminating the often **_tricky_** reactivity in non-linear update models - as would be the case below if an update on line 6 moved control up the scope to trigger statements 5 and 3!

 ```js
 let outputNode = document.createElement('div'); // [Statement 1]